 As a small child, my mum used to tell me that a leopard can’t change its spots and I grew up believing it until I became the adult.
 I don’t believe it’s true.
 I believe people can and do change.

 We must first learn to observe our behaviour in an attempt to understand, find out why and see the bigger picture.
-We should look and at least try to understand our own role and other people’s roles where appropriate, where we see ourselves in those roles and let go of the things that don’t belong to us.
+We should look and at least try to understand our own role and other people’s roles, where we see ourselves in those roles and let go of the things that don’t belong to us.

 In my own case, I felt guilty about many things and felt even more guilt because no one took responsibility for how I felt.
 When I began to see that I had very little to do with the things that happened to me, I learned to let go, even though others who were responsible still never owned up to their parts.
 We must learn not to carry what doesn’t belong to us, but in our reality, that is exactly what we do.

-We may not always get an apology, but that’s okay because we don’t always have to.
-We need to understand and see the bigger picture and then learn to let go of what doesn’t belong to us.
+We may not always get an apology, and that’s fine, we don’t always have to have one.
+Instead, we need to understand and see the bigger picture and then learn to let go of what doesn’t belong to us.